 Following the 2008 campaign, King and Lee represented the Blue and Gray in the shot put at the United States Olympic Trials.
 Both King (sixth) and Lee (ninth) placed in the top-10 and just missed earning a spot on the U.S. squad.

 In only his first season at the helm (2006-07), Robinson guided the men's team to the program's first Conference USA Outdoor Championships crown.
-The Tigers upset national track and field powerhouse UTEP to win the C-USA title, finishing just a mere 9.5 points ahead of the Miners.
+The Tigers upset national track and field powerhouse UTEP to win the C-USA title.

-Before taking her over Memphis program, Robinson was producing All-Americans as a Tigers assistant.
+Before taking over the Memphis program, Robinson was producing All-Americans as a Tigers' assistant.
 In 2004, Robinson guided Myklebust, a two-time C-USA Male Outdoor Athlete of the Year, to the NCAA Outdoor Championships, where he received All-America honors with a fourth-place finish in the discus.
 Myklebust was the program's first All-American in more than 20 years.